nasa/kepler-robovetter/README.md

 Run as "./robovet INPUTFILE  OUTFILE  NMC"

 INPUTFILE is the name of the input file for a particular run.
 OBS is the Observed run.
 INV is the Inverted run.
 SCR1 is the Scrambled (ordering #1) run.
+SCR2 is the Scrambled (ordering #2) run.
+SCR3 is the Scrambled (ordering #3) run.
 INJ1 is the Injected group 1 run (on-target injected planets.)
 INJ2 is the Injected group 2 run (off-target planets.)
 INJ3 is the Injected group 3 run (Eclipsing Binaries).
+For more details on each run, see https://exoplanetarchive.ipac.caltech.edu/docs/KSCI-19114-001.pdf

 OUTFILE is the name of the output file, as desired by the user.